Stephanos Bibas

-Stephanos Bibas (born June 18, 1969) is an American lawyer and jurist serving as a United States circuit judge of the U.S. Court of Appeals for the Third Circuit.
+Stephanos Bibas (born June 18, 1969) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
 He was appointed to the bench in 2017 by President Donald Trump.
 Before his appointment, he was a professor of law and criminology at the University of Pennsylvania Law School, where he was the director of its Supreme Court clinic.

 Bibas is a noted scholar of criminal procedure with expertise in criminal charging, plea bargaining, and sentencing.
 As a professor, he examined how procedural rules written for jury trials have unintended consequences when cases involving jury trials are the exception, rather than the rule, with 95 percent of defendants pleading guilty.
 Bibas also studied the role of substantive goals such as remorse and apology in criminal procedure.
-Bibas has been praised for the quality of his legal writing.

 Early life and education

-Bibas was born in 1969, in New York City.
+Bibas was born on June 18, 1969, in New York City.
 He spent his summers growing up working in his family's restaurants for his father, a Greek immigrant who had survived the Axis occupation of Greece during World War II.
 In high school, Bibas became involved in debate and public speaking.
 He graduated high school at the age of 15 and entered Columbia University.

 At Columbia, Bibas was a member of the Philolexian Society and participated in Parliamentary debate.
 He graduated from Columbia in 1989 at age 19 with a Bachelor of Arts, summa cum laude, in political theory.
 He then studied jurisprudence at University College, Oxford, receiving a Bachelor of Arts in 1991 (later promoted per tradition to a Master of Arts).
 While at Oxford, he won the 1st place speaker award in the World Debate Championships.
-Bibas then attended Yale Law School.
-Bibas joined the moot court team and won awards for the best oralist and best team, and he was a symposium editor of the Yale Law Journal.
+Bibas then attended Yale Law School, where he was a symposium editor of the Yale Law Journal and a member of the moot court team, winning awards for best oralist and best team.
 He graduated in 1994 with a Juris Doctor.